matdombrock/luanti-wyrm-cube/mods/wyrm_cube/README.md

 # Wyrm Cube

 A Luanti (Minetest) mod inspired by Dragon Ball.

 This mod places 7 Wyrm Cubes into the world and sends you out to find them using an assortment of high tech tools.

 This is a sandbox *exploration* game that puts you right into the action.
-The focus is on exploration and discovery and a small bit of combat.
+The focus is on exploration and discovery with a small bit of combat.
 Crafting is completely optional.

 ## Features

 - Wyrm Cubes can be 10's of thousands of blocks away
 - Use the "Wyrm Radar" to find them
 - Dozens of original tools, nodes, textures and music assets